GLFHC/.github/profile/cookbooks/containers.md

 1. A very heavy way to surround an application as a full copy of the OS is needed to run a single application
 2. Requires an entire OS to be configured just like a bare-metal machine would be
 3. May incur costs for another license of the OS (_varies by OS how they deal with VM licensing_)
 4. Starting a VM is like booting a machine running that OS (however long it takes to start Windows is how long it takes)
+5. Since a VM is the entire OS, crashing the kernel of a VM in theory will not take down the parent host (_note: this warranty not valid in all states_!)

 ### Containers
 Looking at the cons of VMs, Containers were born as a lightway to wrap an application with a very lightway minimal wrapper with all the resources needed